 - Most features can be turned on and off at the powerful theme panel.
 Under Construction page, Recommended Plugins notice, theme skins, custom image cropping, custom widget areas, favicons and more can all be managed.

 - Built-in payment gateway, responsive adaptation to mobile devices, and display galleries in combination with WooCommerce compatibility makes for setting up an online store in no time at all.

 - You can import demos and build and customize your site based on it.

-- With the Visual Composer page builder, adding pages in the front end or back end of the website is made easy.
+- With the WPBakery page builder, adding pages in the website’s front or back end is easy.